RocketCommunicationsInc/astro-www/src/pages/patterns/notifications.md

 Events that require some user attention, but no immediate response, may be indicated by changes to a [Notification Symbol](/components/icons-and-symbols).

-This Notification Symbol shows that five events related to a satellite have occurred.
+This Notification Symbol shows that one event related to a satellite has occurred.
 You may hyperlink icons to reveal a deeper view of relevant Notification information.
 You may also link to the general Log.

 ![Notification symbols example.](/img/patterns/notification-symbols.png)